mjj2000/web-scaffolding/README.md

-grunt-test
+web-scaffolding
 ============
- > This is a web development environment based on grunt
+ > This is a customized web frontend scaffolding project inspired from [Yeoman](http://yeoman.io)

 Supported features currently:
  * Compile s[ac]ss when file is modified automatically